 In addition, the mandatory supplier is granted monthly allowance from the KPX for a portion of the cost incurred in fulfilling the obligation to supply new and renewable energy.
 Such costs are indirectly reflected in the end-user's electricity consumption price and are not paid directly as tax or funded amounts.

-The principal laws that govern the construction and operation of generation facilities are the Electric Business Act and Electrical Construction Business Act (Electric Business Act: please refer to Section 1.1 Principal Laws Governing the Structure and Ownership of the Power Industry, above, for the URL to the English translation; the ).
+The principal laws that govern the construction and operation of generation facilities are the Electric Business Act and Electrical Construction Business Act (Regarding the Electric Business Act, see 1.1 Principal Laws Governing the Structure and Ownership of the Power Industry for the URL to the English translation).